reopenpilot/openpilot-tuner/README.md

 Automatically modify code at startup to fine-tune openpilot, sunnypilot, or frogpilot.

+## Features
+1. Prevent the official from capturing drive camera recordings.
+2. Lower the standby shutdown voltage from 11.8V to 11.2V to extend the duration of openpilot in the offload state.
+3. Contributions for additional features are welcome

 ## Steps
 Skip steps 1 & 2 if not using Telegram notifications.